-Since 1980 John McPherson has served as Principal Trombone of the Edmonton Symphony Orchestra having previously played with the Toronto Symphony, Hamilton Philharmonic, Kitchener-Waterloo Symphony, National Ballet of Canada Orchestra, and the Canadian Chamber Ensemble.
-A native of Edmonton, John was a student of composer, trombonist and U of A professor Dr. Malcolm Forsyth.
+John McPherson is a native of Edmonton and has been Principal Trombone of the Edmonton Symphony Orchestra since 1980, having previously played with the Toronto Symphony, Hamilton Philharmonic, Kitchener-Waterloo Symphony, National Ballet of Canada, and Canadian Chamber Ensemble.

-A versatile musician, John has not only played trombone with groups such as Manhattan Transfer, Tommy Banks Big Band, Edmonton Jazz Orchestra and the Bad for Business Big Band, but also recorder with the Plumbers Union, euphonium with The Old Strathcona Town Band and Albertasaurus, and tuba with Diana Krall, Lee Konitz, the Canadian Hot Stars, and with an opening act for Rod Stewart.
-He has also performed with the Broadway Touring Companies of Wicked, Mary Poppins, A Chorus Line and The Lion King.
+A versatile musician, John has not only played trombone with groups such as Manhattan Transfer, Tommy Banks Big Band, Edmonton Jazz Orchestra, and the Bad for Business Big Band, but also recorder with the Plumbers Union, euphonium with The Old Strathcona Town Band and Albertasaurus, and tuba with Diana Krall, Lee Konitz, and the Canadian Hot Stars.
+He has also performed with the Broadway touring companies of Book of Mormon, Wicked, A Chorus Line, Mary Poppins, Newsies, and The Lion King.

 Sharing music with the community is vitally important to John.
 He continues to be part of the ESO’s Adopt-a-player program and the Young Composers Project.
 He has led workshops in composition and improvisation for students, teachers, and professionals; has been a clinician and adjudicator for music festivals and camps; and was the low brass instructor at the U of A’s Department of Music.
 Recently John developed an educational outreach project for students in Fort McMurray, where they created compositions and performed with an ensemble from the ESO.